 Get exclusive member benefits & effect social change.
 Join Today

 Encephalitis is an inflammation of the brain tissue.
-It’s most often caused by viral infections.
-In some cases, bacterial infections can cause encephalitis.
+The most common cause is viral infections.
+In rare cases it can be caused by bacteria or even fungi.

 There are two main types of encephalitis: primary and secondary.
 Primary encephalitis occurs when a virus directly infects the brain and spinal cord.
 Secondary encephalitis occurs when an infection starts elsewhere in the body and then travels to your brain.